rebelsky/csc282-original/outlines/bodies/tools.md

 0. Learn Markdown so that we can use it for these assignments.

-1. Learn about how you set and get environment variables.
-Put your explanations in the directory.
+1. Learn about how you set and get environment variables in C.  Put your explanations in the directory.

     * Command line